 - Make Potatoes: Preheat oven to 375ºF.

-- Make Dressing: Meanwhile, whisk shallot, oil, cilantro, lemon juice, water, chives, coconut sugar, pinch salt and pepper in the bowl.
+- Make Dressing: Meanwhile, whisk shallot, cilantro, olive oil, zest, lemon juice, chives, pinch salt and pepper in the bowl.

 - Add hot roasted potatoes to the dressing and toss to coat.
-Transfer to serving dish and garnish with lemon zest.
-Serve warm or cold.
+Serve hot or warm.

 - Serving Size: 1 cup